No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Related Works

 \subsection{Learning with Tabular Data}

 Tabular data is a common modality in many disciplines, including finance and medicine.
 Traditional machine learning methods, such as decision tree models like XGBoost~\cite{chen2016xgboost}, achieve great performance on tabular data tasks that deep learning have struggled to surpass~\cite{grinsztajn2022tree}.
 While successful in unimodal setting, these models do not provide the capability to be used multimodally.
 In recent years, deep learning models, particularly those based on the transformer architecture~\cite{vaswani2017attention}, have started to rival and even outperform tree-based methods on sufficiently large datasets~\cite{ye2024closer}.
 Furthermore, the success of vision~\cite{awais2025foundation} and language foundation models~\cite{zhao2023survey} has spurred interest in developing similar foundation models for tabular data.
 Models such as TabICL~\cite{qu2025tabicl} and TabPFN~\cite{hollmann2022tabpfn} represent important advancements toward tabular foundation models.
 However, those models are often designed for a single task, which limits their scope and flexibility compared to foundation models in other domains, such as language and vision.
 TARTE~\cite{kim2025table} addresses these limitations by leveraging large knowledge bases for pretraining and encoding feature semantics through string representations.
-By providing a general and transferable architecture, this design enables a tabular foundation model that could align with vision and language counterparts, opening possibilities for effective multimodal learning with tabular data.
+This design provides a general and transferable architecture, opening possibilities for effective multimodal learning with tabular data.
 We exploit this capability in our method.